MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 ```= Source{[Name="AdventureWorks2019",Kind="Database"]}[Data]```

-**Source** is the name of the previous step which, in this case, is simply the published function of your connector with the parameters passed.
+**Source** is the name of the previous step that, in this case, is simply the published function of your connector with the parameters passed.
-The List and the record inside of it basically just help navigate a table to a specific row which is defined by the criteria from the record where the field *Name* has to be equal to **AdventureWorks2019** and the *Kind* field has to be equal to **Database**.
-Once such row is located, the [Data] outside of the list {} lets Power Query access the value inside of the **Data** field which in this case is a table.
+The List and the record inside of it basically just helps navigate a table to a specific row, which is defined by the criteria from the record where the field *Name* has to be equal to **AdventureWorks2019** and the *Kind* field has to be equal to **Database**.
+Once such row is located, the [Data] outside of the list {} lets Power Query access the value inside of the **Data** field, which in this case is a table.
 You can go back to the previous step (Source) to better understand this navigation.

 ![Table that shows the values and fields that were used for the navigation step](media/native-query-sdk/navigation.png)